bigkevmcd/triggers/docs/triggerbindings.md

 JSONPath expressions wrapped in `$()`.
 The key in the header is case-insensitive.

-Additionally, if the GitHub interceptor is enabled, then a representation of the hook is also available.
+Additionally, if the GitHub or GitLab interceptors are enabled, then a representation of the hook is also available.

 These are all valid expressions: